JorthVM/JorthVM/README.txt

 The Forth JVM documentation is contained in _this file_ as well as in [HEADER.txt](HEADER.txt).
 These files are formated using the [markdown](http://daringfireball.net/projects/markdown/) markup language.
-HTML version of the documentation can be created by `make doc`.
+A HTML version of the documentation can be created by `make doc`.

 INSTALL